miker704/Strife/patch_V5_notes.md

     - Added SubscribeToNitroBasic Modal to Profile Effect Preview Modal.
     - Added new version of PenEditIcon, backed up old version under suffix old all components using it has been changed to the new version.
     - Adjusted size for new penEditIcon in Channel Drop Down Modal.
+    - Adjusted size for new penEditIcon in MegaUPC Modal.